attilagk/monoallelic-brain-research/notebook/2016-01-22-notes-on-draft.md

 * in immune and olfactory system clear function: RMAE ensures one cell---one receptor
 * hypothetical function of RMAE in brain?
     * MHC association to SCZ => immunity.
 Mechanism in SCZ?
 Autoimmune disease?
-*Andy: generate diversity and/or dosage regulation (Nat Genet Dscam paper by Andy, neuronal identity); mammals neurexin, pcdh protocadherin*
     * other roles (beyond immunity)?

+> Andy: generate diversity and/or dosage regulation (Dscam paper by [Neves,..., Chess], neuronal identity); mammals neurexin, pcdh protocadherin

 * hypothetical function of imprinting?

-*Andy: being diploid is generally beneficial but: battle between sexes growth control males boost growth promoting genes (e.g. IGF2); females suppress; Heigh's theory*
+> Andy: being diploid is generally beneficial but: battle between sexes growth control males boost growth promoting genes (e.g. IGF2); females suppress; Heigh's theory

 ### Onset and extent of RMAE
 * X-inactivation expected to be polyclonal in brain sample "the unsurprising notion that most samples are polyclonal with respect to X inactivation" (p.5).
 Basis of expectation?
 * RMAE expected to be monoclonal?
 Why?
 Developmental onset of RMAE?
-* in limphoblastoid cell lines: RMAE is widespread (occurs in 5-10 % of genes, Gimelbrandt et al) consistent with role in immunity
+* in limphoblastoid cell lines: RMAE is widespread (occurs in 5-10 % of genes, [Gimelbrant et al]) consistent with role in immunity
 * known extent of RMAE in other cell lines or tissue types?
 Does extent correlate with functional imporatnce in some tissue?

-*Andy: 0.7 % indicates
-that RMAE has less importance in the brain than in the immune systems*
+> Andy: 0.7 % indicates that RMAE has less importance in the brain than in the immune systems*

 ### Molecular mechanisms

 * expected lenght of epigenetic marks
     * imprinting
     * RMAE
-*Andy: local duplication ORs; H region*
+> Andy: local duplication ORs; H region

 ## Methodology